twitter-archive/libcrunch/README.md

 # libcrunch
-Libcrunch is a mapping framework that maps data objects to a number of nodes, subject to user-specified constraints.
+Libcrunch is a lightweight mapping framework that maps data objects to a number of nodes, subject to user-specified constraints.

+The libcrunch implementation was heavily inspired by the paper on the [CRUSH algorithm](http://www.ssrc.ucsc.edu/Papers/weil-sc06.pdf).

 ## Features
 * flexible cluster topology definition